A Nice Prison in Togo

 And it was true.
 She took many things of mine.
 Before I got to know, it was too late.
 She had taken all my things to their place.
 So when the brother wanted to bluff.
 I said, “OK, if you people want, you should go and get my things for me.”

 So the case just finished like that.
-And you know, sometimes when she would see me in town, she used to bend down. [lower herself in greeting, a gesture of respect] “Auntie, how are you?”
+And you know, sometimes when she would see me in town, she used to bend down.** “Auntie, how are you?”
 And sometimes when she saw me and greeted me, I used to give her maybe a hundred francs or two hundred, if I had money.
 When I went to Lomé, I asked of her.
 I went to the woman who was making fufu.
 She was still in the market.

 Louky's Problem